syncfusion-content/wpf-docs/wpf/DataGrid/Overview.md

 * Grouping – Interactive support to group the data in SfDataGrid.
 * Summaries – Extensive support to show concise information about the individual data columns or groups of rows.
 * Filtering – Interactive support for filtering data as like in Excel.
-* Validation – Support to validate the data on errors.
+* Data validation – Support to validate the data on errors.
 * Data virtualization – Support for different modes of data virtualization such as paging, incremental loading.
 * Master-Detail View – Support to display relational data using hierarchies.
 * Printing and Exporting – Support to print and also export the data to Excel, PDF.